usnistgov/dioptra/README.md

 | win-x86_64-py3.9-requirements-dev.txt | Windows | x86-64 | ❌ | ❌ |
 | win-x86_64-py3.9-requirements-dev-tensorflow.txt | Windows | x86-64 | ✅ | ❌ |
 | win-x86_64-py3.9-requirements-dev-pytorch.txt | Windows | x86-64 | ❌ | ✅ |

-**†**: This file is a placeholder.
-Tensorflow is currently pinned to 2.9.1, which is only available for the x86-64 architecture on Linux.

 Next, use the `venv` module to create a new virtual environment: